kwinter745321/PicoMPDisplay/videos/video24/README.md

 12 March 2025

 This is video 24.
 The third video on MicroPython LVGL.
 This video demonstrates three code examples of widgets that use List: List, Roller, and Dropdown.
-Additionally the MessageBox widget is introduced.
-Additionally, some discussion is provided on applying Styles.
+Additionally the MessageBox and Spinner widgets are introduced.
+Finally, some discussion is provided on applying Styles to various Parts of a widget.

 The hardware is a Ili9341 LCD Display with integrated Touch and SD Card.
 The display board is wired to the Raspberry Pi Pico-W USB board and tested.